360macky/graphem/README.md

 The structure of Graphem will be the following.
 It is made up of a part to integrate domain objects with object provider and composition provider.
 Then require the historical data, to display it on the screen, and finally require the real-time data continuously to link them on the same screen.

 I was inspired by [NASA Spacecraft](https://github.com/nasa/openmct-tutorial) tutorial to develop these parts.

+Currently NASA Open MCT does not support TypeScript (see [these issues](https://github.com/nasa/openmct/issues?q=is%3Aissue+is%3Aopen+typescript)), but for a better development experience this plugin was built on it.

 ## 🤲 Contributing